 Assisting at Services

-If you are returning to MDI for the summer, perhaps you would enjoy serving on Sundays!
-We are currently working on the schedules for July through September and would love your support for our worship services: Acolytes, Greeters/Ushers, Lectors, Intercessors, Altar Guild,Flower Guildand Officiants for Morning Prayer and Evening Prayer (at St. John's).
+While you are on MDI for the summer, perhaps you would enjoy serving on Sundays!
+Wewould love your support for our worship services: Acolytes, Greeters/Ushers, Lectors, Intercessors, Altar Guild,Flower Guildand Officiants for Morning Prayer and Evening Prayer (at St. John's).
 If you would like to help at any of our services, please contact the parish administrator of your church.
 Thank you!

 Please Wear Your Name Tag to Church